epdsn/epdevblog-astro/src/content/blog/github-branch-commands.md

   - commands
   - git
   - notes
-description: How you can make AstroPaper theme absolutely yours.
----

-# Common GitHub Branch Commands

-Working with branches in Git is essential for maintaining a smooth development workflow.
-Here are some of the most common Git commands I use when managing branches in a project.
+description: Here are some of the most common Git commands I use when managing branches in a project.
 ---

 ## 🔹 Creating & Switching Branches